 What do we know about who is standing to represent Hastings and Rye in this election…

 The Greens and the Brexit Party will not field candidates in Hastings and Rye at the next General Election.

-The Brexit Party’s Tom Bewick announced this morning on Twitter that he would now contest the Dagenham and Rainham seat in Essex.
-And a spokesman for The Hastings Green Party confirmed this afternoon that they will not contest the seat either.
+The Brexit Party’s Tom Bewick announced last month that he will be contesting the Dagenham and Rainham seat in Essex.
+And a spokesman for The Hastings Green Party confirmed at the same time that they will not contest the seat either.